chunksnbits/jquery-quickfit/README.md

 Demo
 ====
 You can see jquery-quickfit in action [here](http://chunksnbits.github.com/jquery-quickfit/) (Resize to see effect).
-A more complex szenario in a production environment, can be found [here](http://www.four-downs.com/livedrafts/13533) (14x16 table cells to be fitted on init pageload/resize).

 Performance
 ===========